rdrigezariel/CSharpProjects/README.md

 # TTABasicCSharpProjects
-Repo for CSharp Assignments from TTA course work.
+This repository will contain C#/.NET projects I complete from The Tech Academy course work.